jianglin-code/AutoVP/README.md

 ### Samples

-Those who need to reproduce can directly continue the author's work（pppaass@163.com）.
+Those who need to reproduce the work can directly contact the author（pppaass@163.com）.